SeminAlex/fastapi-simple-proxy/ReadMe.md

 ## How to use
 ### Docker-compose

-1) Replace YOUR_ACCESS_TOCKEN in app/.env file by your tocken from your account.
+1) Replace YOUR_ACCESS_TOCKEN in app/.env file by tocken from your account.
 2) Build container:
 ```sh
 docker-compose build